radiant-network/radiant-case-api/docs/SOMATIC_EXISTING_GERMLINE.md

-## Use case: Create a Somatic case
+## Use case: Somatic Case with an existing sequencing experiment from another case

 This use case demonstrates how to create a Somatic case using the Radiant API, with an existing sequencing experiment for normal sample.